Paid Family Leave PassesMay 31, 2019

-After many hours of debate over Family Medical Leave Act (FMLA), the House of Representatives pass the bill which the Senate had already approved.
+We are the only developed country in the world that doesn't provide 12 weeks of paid family leave.
+After many hours of debate over the Family Medical Leave Act (FMLA) legislation, the House of Representatives passed the bill, which had already been approved by the Senate.

-The Family and Medical Leave Insurance program created by the legislation will provide up to 12 weeks of wage replacement benefits for state residents needing to take time off for five reasons:
+The Family and Medical Leave Insurance program will provide up to 12 weeks of wage replacement benefits for state residents needing to take time off for five reasons:

 - Care for a new child (birth, adoption, foster)